roshan-abady/airflow-daily-digest-for-ms-teams/docs/ARCHITECTURE.md

-# Architecture Documentation
+# Architecture Documentation - Email-Based Integration

 ## System Overview

-The Airflow Teams Daily Digest is a multi-component system that automates the delivery of pipeline health reports from Apache Airflow to Microsoft Teams.
+The Airflow Teams Daily Digest is a multi-component system that automates the delivery of pipeline health reports from Apache Airflow to Microsoft Teams. **This solution intentionally uses email integration instead of webhooks** due to platform team security constraints and access limitations.

 ## Design Decisions